I want to start with something I'm not proud of.

-I went to my doctor three times about it.
-Third time he sent me to a specialist.
-The specialist ran tests, told me my hearing was "moderately affected" for my age, and gave me a pamphlet about tinnitus management.
-The last line of the pamphlet said: "Most people learn to live with tinnitus over time."
+I went to my doctor three times about the ringing.
+Third visit he sent me to a specialist.
+She ran tests, told me my hearing was "moderately affected for my age," and handed me a pamphlet.
+Last line of the pamphlet:

 I sat in my truck in that parking lot and read that line four or five times.